TeCSAR-UNCC/AWARE-DNN-ACCEL/README.md

 ## How to get started
 1. (WIP) Use the semi-automated Design space explorer to generate the parameters for your targeted constraints and network.
-    *(currently implementing further automation, including linear optimizer and better resource estimation)* Make sure to install Chisel first, by following these steps
+    *(currently implementing further automation, including linear optimizer and better resource estimation)* Make sure to install Chisel first, by following these steps ( directly from the Chisel Repo https://github.com/freechipsproject/chisel3 )
       1. Install java
          ```sudo apt-get install default-jdk```
       1. Install sbt